MiguelCastillo/bit-bundler-splitter/README.md

 #### splitBundle( dest: string, options: object )

 `bit-bundler-splitter` exports a function that we generally call `splitBundle`.
 The first parameter is the destination of where the bundle is going to be written to relative to the current working directory.
-The second parameter are options that can be used for defining matching rules using [roolio](https://github.com/MiguelCastillo/roolio).
+The second parameter are options to define matching rules for determining what goes into which bundles.

 - @param {string} dest - File name where the bundle is going to be written to relative to the working directory
 - @param {object} options - Configuration options explained below.

 The options that `splitBundle` take are for configuring matching rules to determine which modules go in what bundle.
-The matching rules can be to match anything that is in the module object which includes `path`, `name`, and `source`; you are basically matching the shape of modules.
+The matching rules can be match anything that is in the module object which includes `path`, `name`, and `source`; you are essentially matching the shape of modules.
 The rules can be `regex`, `string`, or a `function`.
 Please see [roolio matchers](https://github.com/MiguelCastillo/roolio#matchers) for more details on defining rules.

 ### Examples
 Let's take a look at a setup that matches any module name that only has word characters. e.g. "jquery".
-This is a really simple heuristic for identifying vendor modules and the default for `bit-bundler-splitter` when no options are provided.
+This is a really simple heuristic for identifying vendor modules and it is also the default for `bit-bundler-splitter` when no options are provided.

 > When no options are provided, `bit-bundler-splitter` will split out vendor modules into a separate bundle.